The Ultimate Guide to a Safer Sleep Environment

 - Keep your baby away from smokers and places where people smoke.

-While this tip may seem obvious, it’s an important reminder, nonetheless.
+While this tip may seem obvious, we felt this was an important reminder for our guide to safe sleep, nonetheless.
 If you do smoke, try to quit.
 Until you can, keep your car and home smoke-free.
 Don’t smoke anywhere near your child, even if you are outside, or expose your child to people or places where there will be smoking.

 - Breastfeed, if possible.